jmm5781/portfolio/README.md

 ### Hi there 👋

-Created for Tech Elevator prework
+* Created for Tech Elevator prework *

+- 🔭 I’m currently working on prework for the Tech Elevator coding bootcamp.
+- 🌱 I’m currently learning all about JavaScript, HTML, CSS and Git.
+- 👯 I’m looking to collaborate on anything at all.

 <!--
 **jmm5781/jmm5781** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.